 - Roast.
 You want some of the skin blackened.

 - When done, wrap in foil for about 5 minutes to steam and make it easier to remove the skin.
 You can also put them in a plastic bag.
 After done, remove the skin.
 If you do this under running water it makes it easier.

 If you prefer to use your grill, follow the same instructions but put the peppers directly on the grill.

 If you want to use the stove top, you need a gas stove, use tongs to char each pepper over the fire by putting them directly on the flame.
 Rotate until most of the pepper is blackened.
 Then follow the steaming directions.

 How to steam and remove the skin

 After roasting, you need one extra simple step to make the peppers easier to clean.
-Simple wrap in foil, and let sit for about 5 minutes.
+Simply wrap in foil or put them in a plastic bag, and let sit for about 5 minutes.